-The assessment organisation will provide the apprentice with a technical project brief, which will be assessed as part of the presentation.
 The purpose of the brief is to set the apprentice a task which will assess their ability to integrate a range of knowledge, skills and understanding they have acquired during their apprenticeship.
 For detail on areas covered see Annex A.